 Lots more is happening and we must keep up our momentum.
 We need more folk to help, so please volunteer – just contact us at email@example.com

 Especially keep 1st April free in your diaries for a mass protest at Manchester town hall.
 Given the date, your posters could be interesting!

 For our story of the campaign and more images click here.

-Big plans we nicknamed “concreting Mottram” are now with Manchester planners, who are ignoring our massive community objections to it.
-The plans are now part of a huge set of plans for the whole of Greater Manchester, called the “Greater Manchester Spatial Framework” (GMSF).
-The planners are “inviting” your new response to the plans, even though the plans are almost identical to the ones of 3 years ago!
-In addition, there are further plans for areas nearby:
+Big plans we nicknamed “concreting Mottram” were part of a huge set of plans for the whole of Greater Manchester, called the “Greater Manchester Spatial Framework” (GMSF).
+The planners invited your response to the plans, even though the plans were almost identical to the ones of 5 years ago!
+In addition, there were further plans for areas nearby:

 - Godley Green “Garden Village”.
 Around 2,350 new homes will be constructed (see map.)

 - Sidebottom Fold, off Mottram Old Road, Stalybridge.
 650 new homes planned.